Guitar FX BOX - FAQ and TROUBLESHOOTING

 - Constant or occasionally clips and gaps or just buzzy noise in produced sound

-2. Your system configuration(CPU speed + sound card + driver) is too slow for selected max I/Ol delay value.
+2. Your system configuration(CPU speed + sound card + driver) is too slow for selected max I/O delay value.
 Go to setup screen and, increase this value until you get clean sound.
 Also try turning off some of the effects and/or lowering sample rate.

-3. Try using compatibility modes in setup->advanced options.
+4. Try using compatibility modes in setup->advanced options.

-4. You have another CPU time consuming application working in the background.
+5. You may have another CPU time consuming application working in the background.
 Close all other applications and try again.
 Some resident programs constantly working in the background can also cause problems.
 These programs (antivirus, net and system monitoring tools etc.), are installed in the tray bar.
 Try removing one by one to see which one is causing troubles.

-7. If you have more than one sound card, avoid using input from one, and output to another sound card.
+6. If you have more than one sound card, avoid using input from one, and output to another sound card.
 This is because different sound cards can have significant drift in sample rate.

 - When I try to play along with some MIDI/MP3 tune I get skipping and glitches in the sound